-In men and women with a weak cheekbone (maxilla), they are frequently affected by early ageing of the lower eyelid and malar regions and make seek lower eyelid surgery in their 20’s to 30’s.
-Lower eyelid surgery only is a higher risk procedure in these patients and to achieve ideal aesthetic result they often require augmentation of the maxilla with a cheek implant to improve support to the overlying cheek tissue.
+Men and women with a weak cheekbone (maxilla), are frequently affected by early ageing of the lower eyelid and malar regions and may seek lower eyelid surgery in their 20s to 30’s.
+Lower eyelid surgery is a higher-risk procedure in these patients and to achieve ideal aesthetic results they often require augmentation of the maxilla with a cheek implant to improve support to the overlying cheek tissue.

 4. Fat Grafting to the Face

 Fat grafting to the face to restore lost volume is not limited to facelift surgery alone, the use of small volume nano fat grafting to the brow region, upper eyelid, tear trough region and malar area can have a dramatic effect on the overall result of your eyelid procedure.

 Immediately after your operation, you will be nursed with your head up.
 Your vision may be blurred by the presence of a lubricant in your eyes which is inserted during the blepharoplasty surgery.
 Ice packs may be used for the first 24 hours to limit swelling and bruising.